Gmina Konstantynów

-Gmina Konstantynów is a rural gmina (administrative district) in Biała Podlaska County, Lublin Voivodeship, in eastern Poland.
+Gmina Konstantynów is a rural gmina (administrative district) in Biała County, Lublin Voivodeship, in eastern Poland.
 Its seat is the village of Konstantynów, which lies approximately 20 km north of Biała Podlaska and 113 km north of the regional capital Lublin.

 The gmina covers an area of 87.06 km2, and as of 2006 its total population is 4,065 (4,138 in 2014).

 The gmina contains part of the protected area called Podlasie Bug Gorge Landscape Park.